 While Fred L. Fehren himself was not an architect or designer, his company made a profound impact on the built environment in the Seattle area during the early part of the 20th century.
-During his time in the city, Fehren spent 12 years conducting a variety of investment and real estate deals and is credited with forming at least eight subdivisions, as well as planned, built and/or financed over 600 buildings.
+During his time in the city, Fehren spent 12 years conducting a variety of investment and real estate deals and is credited with forming at least eight subdivisions, as well as planned, built and/or financed over 700 buildings.
 As a real estate developer, he employed one or more architects and/or builders.
 Newspapers indicate that in 1900 architect Frederick A. Sexton was employed by Fehren, but it is unknown how long he remained with the firm.
-Fehren’s company produced several architectural pattern-books with styles ranging from highly detailed Craftsman Bungalows to unique Spanish Colonial designs.
+Polk Directories indicate that Fehren's in-house architect in 1903 was Jacob A. Knapp (who later formed his own partnership with Thomas West).
+Regardless of whom was the specific architect of record, Fehren’s company produced several architectural pattern-books with styles ranging from highly detailed Craftsman Bungalows to unique Spanish Colonial designs.

-In 1906, Fehren opened a secondary investment business with two new partners; William Haitz and B.A.
+Fehren also served a manager for the Hunter Tract Improvement Company, specifically for their holdings in the Mount Baker Park Addition.
+In 1906, he opened a secondary investment business with two new partners; William Haitz and B.A.
 Lewis.
-However due to failing health, he decided to moved to San Jose, California in 1907 and his his interests in the Mount Baker Park development.
+However due to failing health, he decided to move to San Jose, California in 1907 and sold his interests in the Mount Baker Park development.
 In 1910, Fehren formed a new real estate and banking investment firm in California with L. J. Beckett and C. F. Crothers.
 The firm concentrated on developing and subdividing of large tracts land, and provided financing for prospective buyers.
 By 1914, Fehren operated a company under his own name and continued to work as a real estate developer and realtor.
 He became very active in the local real estate community and served on several boards and commissions including a term as President of the San Jose Realty Board (1919) and campaign manager of the San Jose War Savings Stamp Drive (1918).
 In 1920 his firm was known as the Realty Associates of San Jose.
 Fehren passed away in Santa Clara, California on October 5, 1948, at the age of 83.

 Adapted from Fir Lodge NR nomination, Michael Houser, State Architectural Historian - January 2014